jaredhendrickson13/pfsense-api/docs/index.md

 # pfSense REST API

-The pfSense REST API package is an unofficial, open-source REST API for pfSense CE and pfSense Plus firewalls that is designed to be light-weight, fast, and easy to use.
+The pfSense REST API package is an unofficial, open-source REST and GraphQL API for pfSense CE and pfSense Plus firewalls.It is designed to be light-weight, fast, and easy to use.
 This guide will help you get started with the REST API package and provide you with the information you need to configure and use the package effectively.

 !!!
 Tip
     Looking for documentation on REST API endpoints and parameters?
 An interactive [Swagger documentation](./SWAGGER_AND_OPENAPI.md)